bpbond/cosore/inst/extdata/README.md

 data contributors receive tangible benefits from participating in COSORE.
 Your synthesis depends on the labor of many, many people; recognize them.

+Finally: for reproducibility please _always_ include the version (%VERSION) and, ideally, the commit number (%GIT_SHA) in your methods section.

 ## Files included in this release: